gitlabhq/gitlabhq/doc/api/notes.md

 + `id` (required) - The ID of a project
 + `issue_id` (required) - The ID of an issue
 + `body` (required) - The content of a note

-Return values:

-+ `201 Created` on succes and the created note
-+ `400 Bad Request` if the required attribute body is not given
-+ `401 Unauthorized` if the user is not authenticated
-+ `404 Not Found` if the project ID or the issue ID not found

 ## Snippets